 Covid has prompted many of us to question what we’re doing with our lives – and what we’re doing at work.
-Many are asking whether they and their organisation have a clear purpose – and not getting a clear, satisfactory answer.
+Many are asking whether they and their organization have a clear purpose – and not getting a clear, satisfactory answer.
 Charities have potentially had the upper hand here – the desire to do good in the world has given them an advantage in recruiting employees who feel passionately about their cause, or who are drawn to the non profit sector in general.

 - Brad Taylor, Senior Associate, AWA